Zelaron/Sprecher-Network/README.md

 ### Scalability: SN vs Competitors

-Compare memory scaling against MLP, KAN, GS-KAN, and SaKAN as layer width increases:
+Compare memory scaling against MLP, KAN, GS-KAN, and SaKAN:

 ```
 python -m benchmarks.benchmark_scalability
 ```

 The script starts at width 512 with depth 3 on 64-dimensional input, then doubles the width until only one architecture survives without running out of memory.
-On an M2 MacBook with 8GB unified memory, SN is the sole survivor at width 16384—using 49K parameters and 7.4 MB peak memory while competitors would require 538M+ parameters.
-The script then trains the survivor to verify the capacity is actually utilized (not just allocated).
+On our reference system (M2 MacBook, 8GB unified memory), SN is the sole survivor at width 16384, using 49K parameters and 7.4 MB while competitors would require 538M+ parameters.
+The script then trains the survivor to verify the capacity is actually utilized.

 ### Ablation Study